-It is also important to report retinal vessel caliber in both zone B and zone C. It is believed that the vessel caliber of zone C is more sensitive and more precise with smaller standard error17, possibly due to inclusion of more peripheral small vessels in the retina, which are anatomically and physiologically similar to the small vessels in the brain.
-Hence, the caliber of zone C is used in this protocol to study dementia.
+It is also important to report retinal vessel caliber in both zone B and zone C. It is believed that the vessel caliber of zone C is more sensitive and more precise with smaller standard error17, possibly due to inclusion of more peripheral small vessels in the retina, which are anatomically and physiologically more similar to the small vessels in the brain.
 However, the caliber of zone B should also be reported as the caliber measurement within zone B has been widely used in numerous epidemiological studies.

-It should be emphasized that the equipment and the measurement program used in this protocol are for illustration purposes only and similar results can be obtained using other retinal imaging techniques.
+It should be noted that the equipment and the computer-assisted analysis program used in this protocol are for illustration purposes only and similar results can be obtained using other retinal imaging techniques.
 However, in most cases the numerical parameters reported by different measurement systems should not be interpreted interchangeably83.
-Yip et al. have developed an algorithm for conversion between three commonly used retinal vessel calibers measurement software, which may be useful to compare results from different studies83.
+Yip et al. have developed an algorithm for conversion between three commonly used software measuring retinal vessel calibers, which may be useful to compare results from different studies83.

-Significance of Retinal Imaging: Magnetic Resonance Imaging (MRI) and Positron Emission Tomography (PET) imaging are two common in vivo imaging methods to study the CNS.
+Significance of Retinal Imaging: Magnetic Resonance Imaging (MRI) and Positron Emission Tomography (PET) imaging are two widely used in vivo imaging methods to study dementia.
 However, the application of MRI is limited by its spatial resolution to detect subtle degenerative changes of less than 500 &#181;m.
 The use of PET imaging is also limited by its high cost and the availability of PET facilities.
-In addition, although cerebral small vessel disease has been linked to dementia84–90, the limitations of current neuroimaging technologies hinder the direct assessment of the changes in the cerebral small vessels, such as cerebral arteriolar narrowing, changes in vascular tortuosity, and capillary micro-aneurysm.
-In contrast, retinal imaging demonstrates several features that make it a valuable tool to study dementia.
+In addition, although cerebral small vessel disease has been linked to dementia84–90, current neuroimaging technologies do not allow direct assessment of the cerebral small-vessel changes, such as cerebral arteriolar narrowing, changes in vascular tortuosity, and capillary micro-aneurysm.
+Hence, a complementary approach to study dementia is desired.
+Retinal imaging demonstrates several features that make it different from other neuroimaging techniques and allow it to provide new insights to dementia research.

-Firstly, the retina, when compared with other parts of the CNS, is highly accessible for non-invasive imaging in live individuals.
-As the pupil allows bidirectional passage for the illuminating and imaging light rays, the retina can be imaged directly and rapidly using a fundus camera, which is a classic retinal imaging technique based on the principle of monocular indirect ophthalmoscopy.
+Firstly, the retina is highly accessible for non-invasive imaging when compared with other parts of the CNS.
+As the pupil allows bidirectional passage for the illuminating and imaging light rays, the retinal vascualture can be imaged directly and rapidly using a fundus camera, which is a classic retinal imaging technique based on the principle of monocular indirect ophthalmoscopy.
 Fundus photography has demonstrated high sensitivity, specificity, and inter-examination and intra-examination agreement91.
-Furthermore, in vivo cross-sectional retinal images can now be captured by OCT with high resolution, based on the principle of low-coherence interferometry92–96.
-After image acquisition, a three-dimensional retinal image can also be constructed by combining cross sections.
-As a result, retinal imaging allows longitudinal in vivo monitoring in all age groups to observe dementia-related changes.
+Furthermore, in vivo cross-sectional images of retinal neuronal structure can also be captured by OCT based on the principle of low-coherence interferometry92–96.
+As a result, retinal imaging allows longitudinal and non-invasive imaging with relatively low costs to observe the effect of dementia on CNS.

-Secondly, the retinal neuronal structure is organized as distinguishable layers and each layer represents different elements of the neuronal architecture.
-For instance, the GC-IPL represents the retinal ganglionic cells and their dendrites, while the RNFL represents the axons of the retinal ganglionic cells.
-Notably, accurate demarcation of retinal neuronal layers, such as GC-IPL and RNFL, can now be achieved with advanced segmentation algorithms33,97, and damage that manifests as a distortion of the normal architecture can be easily detectable.
-Since the retinal neurons share prominent similarities with the CNS neurons, dementia-related changes in the retinal neuronal structure can be used to study the pathological processes of dementia and might be used as prognostic factors for dementia.
+Secondly, the retinal neuronal structure is organized as distinguishable layers and each layer represents a specific element of the neuronal architecture.
+For instance, the GC-IPL represents the cell bodies and dendrites of RGCs, while the RNFL represents the axons of RGCs.
+Notably, accurate demarcation of retinal neuronal layers, such as GC-IPL and RNFL, can now be achieved with advanced segmentation algorithms33,97, and any dementia pathology that manifests as a distortion of neuronal architecture can be easily detected.